thma/PolysemyCleanArchitecture/README.md

         SQL.execute_ conn "CREATE TABLE IF NOT EXISTS store (key TEXT PRIMARY KEY, value TEXT)" return conn
 ```

+Let's have a closer look at what is going on in `getAction`:

+First `connectionFrom input` is used to create a database connection based on the `Config` object obtained by `input`
+(the smart Constructor of the `Input` effect).
+The `Config` type contains a field `dbPath` which is read and used to create the connection with `getConnection`.
+As this is an IO operation we have to use `embed` to lift it into the `Sem r` monad.

+In the second step `SQL.queryNamed` is used to perform the actual select statement against the db connection.
+Again `embed` must be used to lift this IO operation.

+Finally the resulting `[KeyValueRow]` list is pattern matched: if the list is empty `Nothing` is returned.
+Otherwise `Aeson.decode` is called to unmarshal a result value from the JSON data retrieved from the database.

+The JSON encoding and decoding to and from the DB is the reason for the `ToJSON v, FromJSON v` constraints on the value type `v`.

 ![Interface Adapters layer](interface-adapters.png)